omz/ColorSense-for-Xcode/README.md

 If you get a "Permission Denied" error while building, please see [this issue](https://github.com/omz/ColorSense-for-Xcode/issues/1).

+This is tested on OS X 10.8 with Xcode 4.1.1.
+It [probably doesn't work](https://github.com/omz/ColorSense-for-Xcode/issues/6) on 10.7.

 ## Limitations

 * It only works for constant colors, something like `[UIColor colorWithWhite:foo * bar + 1 alpha:baz]` won't work.